themehdiq/circle-features/README.md

 # circle-features
-A cercle features section for a company
+A cercle features section for a company \
+Please find the section demo on: https://themehdiq.github.io/circle-features/